 - Physical setting – These are the characteristics of a specified place of observation

-- Objects and materials – These are all the objects that are present and arranged in the physical setting that affect the behavior of the subjects.
+- Objects and materials – These are all the objects that are present and arranged in the physical setting that affect the behaviour of the subjects.
 Some of these objects include attitudes, beliefs, values, and assumptions of your subjects.

 - Language – Observing also involves listening to what your participants are saying and how they communicate with each other.

 - Order of events unfolding – Pay attention to the pattern of action or events that are taking place and their relevance.
+It can also be described as time period during which a particular event took place.

 - Physical characteristics of respondents – This includes clothing, gender, and physical attributes to name a few.
 Keep in mind that your observations will greatly affect the framework of your field report.